 We believe the combination of these advantages has increased our customer base and driven our robust financial performance.
-In the past three years, we served more than 2 million customers annually, allowing us to reach an average monthly revenue of approximately ₱4.0 million per store.
-For the year ended December 31, 2021, revenues rose 5% to ₱8,567.9 million, with personal computer accounting for 49% of total revenues, printing for 14%, communication for 13%, components and networking for 12%, accessories for 10%, and peripherals for 3%.
-For the year ended December 31, 2022, revenues rose 10.6% to ₱9.462.0 million in revenues, with personal computer accounting for 50% of total revenues, printing for 14%, communication for 13%, components and networking for 11%, accessories for 10%, and peripherals for 2%.
-As of December 31, 2023, we generated ₱10,010.4 million in revenues, with personal computer accounting for 52%, printing for 14%, communication for 13%, components and networking for 11%, accessories for 9% and peripherals for 2%.
+In the past three years, we served more than 2 million customers annually, allowing us to reach an average monthly revenue of approximately P4.0 million per store.
+For the year ended December 31, 2021, revenues rose 5% to P8,567.9 million, with personal computer accounting for 49% of total revenues, printing for 14%, communication for 13%, components and networking for 12%, accessories for 10%, and peripherals for 3%.
+For the year ended December 31, 2022, revenues rose 10.6% to P9.462.0 million in revenues, with personal computer accounting for 13%, components and networking for 14%, communication for 13%, components and peripherals for 2%.
+As of December 31, 2023, we generated P10,010.4 million in revenues, with personal computer accounting for 52%, printing for 14%, communication for 13%, components and networking for 52%, printing for 2%.